 The Dissertation Proposal serves three primary functions.
 First, it reviews the relevant literature and in so doing defines the area of inquiry of the proposed Dissertation.
 Second, it provides a clear statement of actionable research aims, questions, and/or hypotheses that will be addressed in the Dissertation.
 Third, it outlines the methodological and analytic approach that will enable the proposed research to address these aims, questions, and/or hypotheses.
 The Dissertation Proposal should be approximately 30 double-spaced pages, not including references and appendices.
+Students may not use generative AI tools (e.g., ChatGPT) to create any content for their dissertation proposal; however, students may use AI grammar-checking tools such as Microsoft Word Editor or Grammarly to proofread and refine their grammar, spelling, and punctuation.
 The Candidate works with the Faculty Advisor until the latter deems the Dissertation Proposal of enough quality to pass to the Doctoral-stage FAC.
 Committee members should make every effort to provide such feedback in a timely fashion but should inform the student promptly if they will be unable to provide such informal feedback.
 When the finalized Dissertation Proposal is submitted, the FAC should have at least 7 but no more than 14 days in which to review it prior to the Proposal Defense Meeting.